Made for the Stage – Musical Theater

 Provides a vehicle to help boys to build leadership skills and develop self-esteem, and interpersonal skills.
 The program will focus on issues such as general health, relationship building, service, leadership development, mental health, technology and coding.
 Skill building activities will focus on developing study skills, goal setting and etiquette.

 A course designed to emphasize basic and fundamental skills necessary for proper dance technique.
-Lessons in Cheer, Step, Ballet and Jazz movement accompanied by academic and co-curricular activities such as field trips, live performances will enhance the students’ appreciation of dance as an art form and extension of our culture.
+Lessons in Cheer, Step, and Jazz movement accompanied by academic and co-curricular activities such as field trips, live performances will enhance the students’ appreciation of dance as an art form and extension of our culture.
 There will be a focus on increasing the students’ flexibility, endurance and ability to combine complex dance sequences, which will include Body Awareness and Emotional Quality in dance performance.
 Students will study and research outstanding individuals who are major contributors to the evolution of Dance.
 “Stepping” is an African tradition currently kept alive by African American fraternities and sororities.
 Students will intricate steps incorporating the many forms of popular music and dance steps while at the same time maintaining many of the original patterns and forms.
 Students will learn to appreciate and perform the vibrant, athletic, entertaining and educational form of “Stepping” that is prevalent on college campuses and in communities across the United States.
 Students will learn the fundamentals of cheering which will include various tumbling, jumps, chants, and cheers.
 Students will also be taught safety techniques and exposed to building techniques.
-Students will participate in the two dramatic performances presented in conjunction with the Made for the Stage troupe.

 Our Scholars will become leaders and problem-solvers who improve conditions wherever they choose to work and live.
 Students will develop leadership skills and personal integrity; demonstrate helpfulness and respect for others; and understand the value of individual responsibility, hard work and how to generate solutions for social injustices that our communities face.